Kobo is a leading company in Canada that sells eBooks, audiobooks and eReaders.

 Another way to maximize your sales is by making your eBook available for libraries in OverDrive.
 Again, I strongly recommend that you enable this to reach more readers.
 Readers who love your book may even buy a copy just to own it on their digital bookshelf!

 Note that you’ll have to set a unique USD library price for each title (that can and should be different from your USD retail price).
 The minimum library price is $0.99 and you’ll be paid 50% of the USD library price for every sale to an OverDrive library—the highest rate you will find anywhere.
 These OverDrive sales are not displayed in your KWL dashboard.
 Instead, you’ll have to download the monthly sales spreadsheets under My Account > Payment Information.
 These reports will indicate the library branch name and State/Province and County.
-(It’s okay to search your eBooks in these OverDrive libraries’ catalogue.
+(It’s okay to search your eBooks in these OverDrive libraries’ catalog.
 I did too because I was so excited!)

 I’ve gotten a few sales from enabling this.
 In fact, a library bought my book on the launch day itself!
 But I think it’s also because I set a very low library price.
 Right now, discoverability is my priority.
 So if you have the same concern as me, I think it’s better to price below $10~ Note that you should be setting a slightly higher price for libraries.